The Wisdom Academy Presents

 • How much does it cost?
 Tuition is $247 USD.
 Your tuition fee helps support Wisdom’s nonprofit mission so we can create more amazing courses for you!

 • When does the course run?
-The first lesson is planned to be released on November 17, 2023 and the 10th and final lesson will be released January 19, 2024.
+The first lesson was released on November 17, 2023 and the 10th and final lesson will be released January 19, 2024.
+You can enroll at any time.

 • Are there any live components?
 No, besides the ongoing forum discussions.